anastasia-zhukova/efficient-multilingual-continual-pretraining/README.md

 The dataset provides an insight on how negation and uncertainty is expressed in speech.
 It provides sentences with positions of negation/uncertainty markers as well as what is actually being affected by those.
-While it provides a lot of different classes for the affected content (like [...]), we decided to simplify the task by introducing a single category for all the **affected** content.
+While it provides a lot of different classes for the affected content (like Disorders, Procedures and various scopes), we decided to simplify the task by introducing a single category for all the **affected** content.
 This seems like to be a logical simplification, since in the end we want to know **what** is being affected and **how**.